Vince Gilligan: The X-Files and The Lone Gunmen

-Breaking Bad and Better Call Saul
+Breaking Bad, Better Call Saul and El Camino

 Gilligan created, wrote, directed, and produced the AMC drama series Breaking Bad.
 He created the series with the premise that the hero would become the villain.
-"Television is historically good at keeping its characters in a self-imposed stasis so that shows can go on for years or even decades," he said.
+"Television is historically good at keeping its characters in a self-imposed stasis so that shows can go on for years or even decades", he said.
 "When I realized this, the logical next step was to think, how can I do a show in which the fundamental drive is toward change?"
 He added that his goal with Walter White was to turn him from "Mr. Chips into Scarface".
 While pitching the show to studios, Gilligan was initially discouraged when he learned of the existing series Weeds and its similarities to the premise of Breaking Bad.
 While his producers convinced him that the show was different enough to still be successful, he later stated that he would not have gone forward with the idea had he known about Weeds earlier.

 Breaking Bad received widespread critical acclaim and has been praised by many critics as being among the greatest television dramas of all time.
 Gilligan has been awarded numerous times for writing, directing, and producing the series.
 The Writers Guild of America has awarded him four times in straight succession, from 2012 to 2014; three as a part of the Breaking Bad writing team and one individually for writing the episode "Box Cutter".
 He also received two Primetime Emmys in 2013 and 2014 for producing the show.
-In 2014, he won the Directors Guild of America Award for directing the finale of Breaking Bad, "Felina".
+In 2014, he won the Directors Guild of America Award for Outstanding Directing in a Drama Series for directing the finale of Breaking Bad, "Felina".